benmarwick/Marwick-CSSS-May-2019-Reproducibility/README.md

-# Writing reproducible research with R and Markdownm, a Workshop at 20th Anniversary Conference of the Center for Statistics and the Social Sciences (CSSS) at the University of Washington
+# Writing reproducible research with R and Markdown, a Workshop at 20th Anniversary Conference of the Center for Statistics and the Social Sciences (CSSS) at the University of Washington

 I presented a workshop on using the [rrtools](https://github.com/benmarwick/rrtools) package to easily make reproducble manuscripts.
 More on the 20th Anniversary Conference is online here https://www.csss.washington.edu/about/anniversary